emerson-escolar/TDAPatents/README.md

     overlap(s) of cover elements.
 Express as decimal between 0 and 1. (default=0.5)

-* --clusterer
+* --clusterer CLUSTERING_METHOD

     clustering method.
 Choose one from 'HC_single', 'HC_complete', 'HC_average', 'HC_weighted', 'OPTICS'.
     (default='HC_single')

-* --heuristic",
+* --heuristic HEURISTIC

-    gap heuristic method, for hierarchical clustering (HC) type clustering methods only.
+    Choose a gap heuristic method, for hierarchical clustering (HC) type clustering methods only.
     (choose one from 'firstgap', 'midgap', 'lastgap', 'sil') (default='firstgap')

 ### output choices

 * --interactive

-    Enable to see an interactive plot of filter function
+    If enabled (and a compatible matplotlib backend is available), output an interactive plot of filter function.

 * --clustermap

-    Do clustermap.
+    If enabled, do clustermap.

 * --no_dump_raw

-    Skip dumping raw data.
+    By default, the script will dump processed raw data (data sent to Mapper) in Apache Parquet format, if the dump does not exist yet.
+Disable this using this option.
+Note: "processed raw data" means data after all data choices (start and end year, window, shift) and processing (keep or drop zeros, cosine transform, transpose, log, sum-to-one), but before Mapper analysis.
+So it is actually not entirely raw.

-* --kclusters
+* --kclusters k1 k2 ...

-    number(s) of k-Medoids and k-Means to compute and append to cyjs output.
-    Note that k-Means ignores --metric and always computes with Euclidean distances. (default=None)
+    Perform both k-medoids and k-means clustering on the processed raw data with number of clusters k=k1, k=k2, and so on (independently of each other).
+The cluster information will be added into the cytoscape output.
+Note that this computation does not use any information from Mapper. k-Means always ignores --metric and always computes with Euclidean distances. (default=None)

-* --char_limit
+* --char_limit LIMIT

+    Limit names for firms and patent classes to LIMIT characters (roughly).
-    limit number of characters for firms and patent class names (default=None)
+    This may be useful for "transpose" analysis, as patent class names are very long.
+    (default=None)

 * --no_mapper

-    Skip Mapper computation entirely.
+    If enabled, skip Mapper computation entirely.

-* --output, -o
+* --output, -o FOLDER

-    output base folder
+    Set the base folder for outputs as FOLDER